liyanafzl/TasksFantacode/Reports/Report_week11.md

 * Watched the video tutorials and understood the concept of using Application Resources and ViewModelLocator.
 * Points noted-<br>
   * Suppose that we are using the same view model for 2 or more views.
-We would possibly create a new instance of the view model in each of the pages.
+We would possibly create a new instance of the view model in each of the pages/views.
+Instead of creating a new instance of the view model each time, we could use Application Resources.(It is something like making a variable global.
+Thus we would have to define it only once and can be accessed everywhere.)